xxfoundation/elixxir-docs/link_layer.md

 At this time, ciphersuite selections are the defaults for the go tls library.
-Our current desired selection is `TLS_CHACHA20_POLY1305_SHA256` with the `X25519` curve id proposed by Daniel J. Bernstein.
+Our current desired selection is `TLS_CHACHA20_POLY1305_SHA256` with the `X25519` curve proposed by Daniel J. Bernstein.

 We plan to move to a quantum resistant scheme in the future.
 Our intent is to exchange both quantum resistant and classical keys, then use the derivation of